dxmv/wallet-tracker/README.md

 - [ ] Tickets page
 - [ ] Admin page
 - [ ] When a user click on a crypto, they get various info about it in a modal
+- [ ] Get 1000 cryptos from api

-- Crypto modal
+- Modal

   - [x] Link & Select wrapper
   - [x] Can't add crypto if not selected wallet or crypto or amount
   - [x] Search in modal
-  - [ ] List with infinite scroll
+  - [x] List with infinite scroll
   - [x] Get only wallets for user
-  - [ ] The wrong crypto is being added
+  - [x] The wrong crypto is being added
-  - [ ] Do the same thing for wallet
+  - [x] Do the same thing for wallet
+  - [ ] Back button for the second stage of crypto modal

 - Wallet page

   - [ ] Add crypto from here
   - [ ] Update crypto here
   - [ ] Delete crypto
+  - [ ] Delete wallet
-  - [ ] Delte wallet
+  - [ ] Edit the nickname of the wallet

 - Dashboard